rustformers/llm/doc/acceleration-support.md

 #### CuBLAS

 You need to have CUDA installed on your system.
 CUDA can be downloaded and installed from the official [Nvidia site](https://developer.nvidia.com/cuda-downloads).
-On Linux distributions that do not have CUDA_PATH set, the environment variables CUDA_INCLUDE_PATH and CUDA_LIB_PATH can be set to their corresponding paths.
+On Linux distributions that do not have `CUDA_PATH` set, the environment variables `CUDA_INCLUDE_PATH` and `CUDA_LIB_PATH` can be set to their corresponding paths.

 #### CLBlast

 CLBlast can be installed on Linux through various package managers.
 For example, using `apt` you can install it via `sudo apt install clblast`.
 After installation, make sure that the `OPENCL_PATH` and `CLBLAST_PATH` environment variables are correctly set.
-Additionally the environment variables OPENCL_INCLUDE_PATH/OPENCL_LIB_PATH & CBLAST_INCLUDE_PATH/CLBLAST_LIB_PATH can be used to specify the location of the files.
+Additionally the environment variables `OPENCL_INCLUDE_PATH`/`OPENCL_LIB_PATH` & `CBLAST_INCLUDE_PATH`/`CLBLAST_LIB_PATH` can be used to specify the location of the files.
 All environment variables are supported by all listed operating systems.

 ### MacOS